Indigenous Student Bursary

 You don’t have to apply for either OSAP for Full-Time Students or OSAP for Part-Time Students to be considered for this bursary.

-An Indigenous person in Canada is considered those who reported being an Aboriginal person, that is, First Nations, Métis or Inuk (Inuit).
+An Indigenous person in Canada is anyone who self-identifies as being an Indigenous person, that is, First Nations, Métis or Inuk (Inuit).

 How to apply